Dustin Diamond Dead: Actor Reportedly Passes Away At 44 After Battle With Cancer

 Those close to the actor expressed optimism at the time he was first hospitalized, hoping he could return home to recuperate.

-‘It’s serious, but we don’t know how serious yet,” a representative for Diamond told Entertainment Weekly.
+“It’s serious, but we don’t know how serious yet,” a representative for Diamond told Entertainment Weekly.
 “He’s at an undisclosed hospital in Florida and will probably go home after treatments.
 We just want him to get well soon.”

 Those close to Diamond said at the time they suspected it to be cancer, but did not know the extent of the illness.